flythereddflagg/flythereddflagg.github.io/resume/docs/index.md

   - Improved experimental efficiency by automating data analysis with Microsoft VBA
   - Trained 2 new employees in safety regulations and standard operating procedures

+### Full-time Volunteer Missionary

+*The Church of Jesus Christ of Latter-day Saints, Salta, Argentina | Sep 2009 – Sep 2011*

+- Taught gospel topics and personally interacted with 100+ individuals on a daily basis
+- Organized and participated in community service events
+- Trained 2 new missionaries

 ## Education

 ### Brigham Young University